DrMint/Litrato/README.md

 - The implementation of Laplacian edge detection using ScriptIntrinsicConvolve3x3 has a problem when using an amount parameter above 14.
 The image turns very bright.
 I suspect the problem to be caused by kernel weights above 128 (the center weight is equal to 8 * (amount + 1) which is superior or equal to 128 when amount is above 14).
 As using this filter with that much blur isn’t very useful, I decided to simply limit the user seek bar to values between 0 and 14.
 However, for this particular release, I left the possibility to go up to 20 for testing purposes.

 - ScriptIntrinsicBlur isn’t able to handle blur radius above 25, this is not a limitation from this program, but from this library.

-- In order to create a RenderScript instance, you need to provide a Context instance.
-I may have missed how to create one, but right now the program is using the Context from MainActivity.
-Because of this, it was necessary to make the Context static and accessible through a static method called getAppContext.
-This is a memory leak according to Android Studio.
-There is surely a better way of doing this, but I am not currently aware of it.

 - When loading images, the resulting image is sometimes misoriented (turned 90 degrees in one direction).
 This is probably due to the fact that some system saves the image rotation has a property and not directly apply it on the image.
 A rotation filter will be added eventually, and therefore, this problem will be fixed.